Ohlone Logo

 The student has the right and shares the responsibility to exercise the freedom to learn.
 The student is expected to conduct himself/herself in accordance with the standards of the College that are designed to perpetuate its educational purposes.

 TELEPHONES: My office number is 659-6242.
-In case of an emergency (missing class is not an emergency), you can call me at (510) 659-0358.
+In case of an emergency, you can call me at (510) 659-0358.
 My e-mail is akirshner@ohlone.edu.

 COURSE OUTLINE